leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/strips/text.rst

 Location X/Y
    Positions the text on the X, Y axis.
-Alignment X/Y
+Anchor X/Y
-   Horizontal (X) or vertical (Y) alignment of the text relative to the location.
+   Horizontal (X) or vertical (Y) anchor point of the text relative to the location.
-Wrap Width
-   Wraps the text by the percentage of the frame width, setting this to zero disables word wrapping.

 Example